“Take the funky drummer give him back to james”

 Now we, the ‘musicians’, were copying the DJ’s.
 What Hip hop had done was turn everyone into a ‘beat’ connoisseur- just few snaps of a snare or a bit of bass and a whole roomful of hipsters would know a track and jump on the dance floor as thought they had heard the chorus of a pop song.
 Of course it was to also become devalued.
 Break beats became ubiquitous, and I’ve already made my complaint that they often provided the only groove in what was otherwise completely unfunky music, (Madonna’s Justify my Love).

-By 2002 I was back in the UK and the BBC history series ‘Two Men in a Trench’ had a play list of funk breaks and rare grooves that would have been fine for a night at Giant Step circa 1994.
+By 2002 I was back in the UK and the BBC history series ‘Two Men in a Trench’ had a play list of funk breaks and rare grooves played using the mx player in a cell phone.
 As with so many other aspects of the underground, break beat/funk was no longer secret.
 My feelings can best be summed up my title, quoted from The Black Sheep’s To Whom it May Concern, an Adornoesque rant directed at ‘inferior’ Hip Hop and lazy sampling:

 “ take the funky drummer give him back to James.”